A categorical perspective on constraint satisfaction: The wonderland of adjunctions: Two versions of promise-CSPs

+In this subsection, we give two formal definitions of \emph{promise constraint satisfaction problems (PCSPs)}.
 A \emph{promise (decision) problem} over some class $C$, whose elements are called \emph{instances}, is a pair of subclasses $Y, N \subseteq C$; where the elements of $Y$ are \emph{\Yes{} instances} and the elements of $N$ are \emph{\No{} instances}.
 We usually assume that $Y$ and $N$ are disjoint.
 While $Y$ and $N$ might not be complementary, the ``promise'' is that any given $c\in C$ is either in $Y$ or in $N$.
 A \emph{reduction} from one such problem $Y, N\subseteq C$ to another problem $Y', N'\subseteq C'$ is a function $f\colon C \to C'$ that preserves \Yes{} and \No{} instances, i.e.\ such that $f(Y) \subseteq Y'$ and $f(N) \subseteq N'$, which we call \emph{soundness} and \emph{completeness}, respectively.
 Of particular interest to us are reductions $f$ which can be computed in log-space, in which case we say that $f$ is a log-space reduction.